Watershed and Stormwater Management

 B.S., Civil Engineering, University of Colorado, Boulder, 1995

 Civil Engineering, Natural Resources & Ecological Sciences, Water Resources Engineering,

-Mark Hanna is a senior water resources engineer and an Associate of the firm based in California with more than 19 years of experience in water resources.
-His work in snowmelt and stormwater runoff, combined with his experience in water rights and environmental restoration planning and implementation, allows him to offer comprehensive solutions to growing problems in the natural and the urban environment.
+Mark Hanna, Ph.D., P.E., LEED AP, is a principal water resources engineer based in California with 20 years of experience in water resources management.
+His experience in water rights, integrated water resources, and environmental restoration planning and implementation allows him to offer clients comprehensive solutions to the growing problems of water supply and demand in the natural and man-made environment.

 Mark specializes in surface water and groundwater interactions, hydrology and large system hydraulics, and ecosystem restoration.
 He also has extensive experience in water resources development, surface water management, watershed planning, permitting, funding, water quality management planning, multi-beneficial project development, and water conservation.
 In particular, his practice focuses on three critical water resource areas: local water resource development for communities across Southern California; long-term restoration and revitalization projects related to large urban waterways, such as the Los Angeles River; and challenges related to importing water from the San Francisco-Sacramento Bay Delta and the Owens Valley in California’s Eastern Sierras.